GuilhemBaiss/SilenceDetection/README.md

 # Silence Detection in a Dialogue Algorithm

 ## Description
 Algorithm that detects silences in a dialogue from a given audio in Python.
 It creates a .csv document containing every silent pauses detected.
+It is usable for all Operating Systems.

 ## The librairies to install on the computer or in an environment
 - pip install praat-parselmouth